 SMARA Mineral Land Classification Project

 The Mineral Land Classification Project provides objective classification maps, technical mineral resource data, and mineral-related economic investigations about economically exploitable non-fuel mineral resources in the state.

 In 1975, the California legislature enacted the

-Since its inception in 1978, the Mineral Land Classification Project has completed 97 classification studies covering about 34% of the state.
-Thirty two of these studies, covering about 25% of the state, contain resource areas that provide construction aggregate to over 90% of California’s population.
+Since its inception in 1978, the Mineral Land Classification Project has completed approximately 100 classification studies covering about 40% of the state.
+A third of these studies describe resource areas that provide construction aggregate to over 90% of California’s population.

 Mineral Hazards Project

 The Mineral Hazards Project provides maps, technical information and advice, and monitors activities about minerals-related environmental and public health issues such as naturally occurring heavy metals, asbestos, mercury and radon.

 Read more about asbestos, mercury, and radon

 Staff often work with other state and federal departments to lend expertise about potential mineral hazards.
 Example projects include: